-Hearing Zone understands that your medical and health information is personal.
-Protecting your health information important.
+Hearing Zone understands that your medical and health information are personal.
+Protecting your health information is important.
 We follow strict federal and state laws that require us to maintain the confidentiality of your health information.

 OUR PRIVACY RESPONSIBILITIES:

 - Maintain the privacy of your health information;

 - Provide this notice that describes the ways we may use and share your health information; and